cbitter78/docker_openstack_contribute/README.md

 # Openstack Contributer Container

 This is a Docker Container that is loaded with the tools you will need to do openstack community work.
 At times the tools you need to get going can be a PITA to say the least.
-I created this container to make it easy to do community devlopment no matter where I am.
+I created this container to make it easy to do community development no matter where I am.

 Here are some helpful links to get you started contributing to OpensStack